Helpico/Helpico/README.md

 ## ${\color{#EB578C}\text{Let’s Build a Solution Together}{\text{}}}$

-I am actively seeking collaboration with international academic institutions, researchers, and philanthropic donors to scientifically validate and scale the "Therapeutic Education" model through the **Helpica Initiative**.
+I am actively seeking collaboration with international academic institutions, researchers, and philanthropic donors to scientifically validate and scale the "Therapeutic Education" model through this **Initiative**.
 My goal is to transform this Ukrainian-born innovation into a global public good.

 **I bring to our partnership:**
 *   A proven, operational technology platform ready for research.